brightzheng100/instana-server-on-k8s/single-node-k8s/README.md

 - `kubectl-instana plugin`, with configurable version
 - [`yq`](https://github.com/mikefarah/yq)

-And, there are some other tools required, which typically will be there already but the `0-init.sh` will have a double-check.
+And, there are some other tools required, which typically have been installed already in the VM.

-So please install them accordingly beforehand.
+Anyway, the init process will have a double-check so please make sure they're installed beforehand.
 - `curl`
 - `openssl`